margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 The lone bird perches on the electric wire.
 The lone bird mounts on the street sign.
 The lone bird glides with the wind.
-The lone bird pecking at the lead.e
+The lone bird pecking at the lead.
 The lone bird flapping his wings just above the ground.
+The lone red bird who found her spot on a machine outside.
+The lone blue jay standing on a fence.

 <br>